davidavdav/NamedArrays.jl/README.md

 reverse!
 ```

- openrate on the names of the rows as well
+ operate on the names of the rows as well

  * Broadcasts